canopy-js/canopy-js/README.md

 ![Import references](./readme/import.gif)

+If you want to reference a subtopic from two other subtopics within a given topic, only one of these can be the real parent local reference, but the other can be a "self-import" reference where one references the current topic and then the given subtopic as an import reference, and the link is displayed as a new

 ### Using Markup

 Usual markdown-style styling is generally available, such as lists, code blocks, tables, footnotes, block quotes, and styling characters.
 Inline HTML is supported.